Interested in Full-Bore Target Rifle Shooting as a sport?

 How often are the shoots and which days of the week?

 There are usually around 10 West Atholl Rifle Club shooting days each season, all Sundays.
 Shoots normally at start 10:00 am and finish around 4:30 pm.
 Participants require to arrive at least 30 minutes before the start time to arrange squadding details and rig the range for use.

 Is shooting only carried out at Jubilee Range?

-No, other ranges can be visited for both inter-club and individual competitions such as at Cawdor (Inverness) and at Blairadam (Kinross) etc. The UK centre for all forms of Target Shooting is the National Rifle Association (NRA) Bisley (Brookwood, Surrey).
+No, other Scottish Ranges can be visited for both inter-club and individual competitions such as at Cawdor (Inverness) and at Blairadam (Kinross) etc. The UK centre for all forms of Target Shooting is the National Rifle Association (NRA) Bisley (Brookwood, Surrey).